SamuelStreet/SPPP/README.txt

   - Need to be able to click on the plot to pick a point
   - Need to make it so graphs and photos do not need to be moved to the same folder as the exe, makes it so links do not work as well

+- Feature
+  - should also save time based data as part of a nump array so that  be nice you could also get different time based

 Low Priority
 - Would be good to generate a loading bar if plot it taking a while
 - no saftey when loading a json file - program may crash if broken json loaded (low priority since it requires that user went into json file and then modified it)

+- Display
+  - would be nice if the plot scaled as the plot was moved

+- Settings
+  - would be nice if the legend could be turned on or off

 To work in vscode will need